minenux/minetest/README.md

 It may take some minutes to generate the installer.

-Docker
+Docker ("stock" Minetest)
 ------
-We provide Minetest server docker images using the Gitlab mirror registry.
+Minetest provides Minetest server docker images using the Gitlab mirror registry.

 Images are built on each commit and available using the following tag scheme: